-28 SEPTEMBER 2020 Integrating ERNs to national systems and frameworks
+Integrating ERNs to national systems and frameworks

 What is the best way to integrate ERNs into national health systems?
 How should ERNs complement the wider national landscape of Centres of Expertise for RD?
 What role do you see ERNs playing in bridging health and social care?
+How should HCPs and 'affiliated' partners sit within the national ecosystems?
 Should ERNs drive future policies at national level, and if so, how?